Kierancz/kicz/content/posts/angular-auth.md

     else { return this.authState['displayName'] || 'User without a Name' }
   }
 ```
 Now using getters we set up a number of useful helper functions that we can use in our app.
-Since classes in JS and TS are just syntatic sugar for the standard prototypal inheritance model of objects in JS.
+Since classes in JS (ES6) and TS are just syntatic sugar for the standard prototypal inheritance model of objects in JS.
 Accessors like getters and setters make functions (in this case methods) behave more like object properties and give you more control over member attributes for class.
-Getters simply return a value when called (i.g. this.exampleFunc), while setters specify how inputs for a method should be processed and what values returned (e.g. .exampleFunc(value))
+For instance, getters specify what a function should run and return when called as a property (e.g. this.exampleFunc), while setters specify how functions should react to inputs from initialization (e.g. this.exampleFunc = value)

 ### Social Sign In
 ```ts